-A scribe must be currently employed educator/paraprofessional, must be familiar with scribing, and must have been trained as a Test Administrator or Proctor, and must have on file a signed Nondisclosure Agreement (NDA) (See Test Preparation Manual).
+A scribe must be:

+- currently employed educator/paraprofessional, - familiar with scribing, - have been trained as a Test Administrator or Proctor, - have on file a signed Test Administration Test Security Form (See Test Preparation Manual). - Accompanied by at least one other adult (a Test Administrator or Test Proctor) the entire time students' responses are being transcribed.

 Individuals who serve as scribes need to be carefully prepared to ensure that they know the vocabulary involved and understand the boundaries of the assistance to be provided.
 Scribes must be impartial and experienced in transcription.
 It is preferable for the scribe to be a familiar person, such as the teacher who is typically responsible for scribing during regular instruction.
 Scribes will review the test security procedures and will sign all statements required of Test Administrators/Proctors.